audioburst-labs/AudioburstPlayer-Android/README.md

 ## Add AudioburstPlayer to your app

 ### Step 1.
 Add AudioburstPlayer dependency
 Add AudioburstPlayer Android SDK to your project.
-To do this, add the following dependency in your app level `build.gradle` file-
+To do this, add the following dependency in your app level `build.gradle` file:
 ```gradle
 implementation 'com.audioburst:audioburst_player:{latest-version}'
 ```